yh1198015532/inet/tutorials/fingerprint/doc/renaming_module_parameter.rst

 ..
 The following is an example for a parameter name change causing a real regression (as opposed to a false positive).
 The :ned:`Router` module sets the :par:`forwarding` parameter to ``true`` which it inherits from the :ned:`NetworkLayerNodeBase` module it extends.
 The latter uses the parameter to enable forwarding in its various submodules, such as :ned:`Ipv4` and :ned:`Ipv6`:

 The following is a simplistic example for module parameter renaming causing a regression.
-The :ned:`Router` module sets the :par:`forwarding` parameter to ``true`` which it inherits from the :ned:`NetworkLayerNodeBase` module it extends.
+The :ned:`Router` module sets the :par:`forwarding` parameter to ``true`` which it inherits from the :ned:`NetworkLayerNodeBase` **module it extends**?.
 The latter uses the parameter to enable forwarding in its various submodules, such as :ned:`Ipv4` and :ned:`Ipv6`:

 **TODO** is there a workflow here ? or just an example...there is no workflow...the fingerprints change